-Boots.
 Get good boots for the outdoors.
 Don't get Chelsea boots.
 Even if you don't plan on hiking or going anywhere, they'll keep your feet warm, safe, and cozy.
-My go-to boots for almost every trip I take are my Danner 600s.
-I also love my new Ember Commutes from Teva that I've been breaking in.
-I haven't given them the campsite test yet, but I have no doubt they'll hold up just fine (they're waterproof & warm...
-I can't ask for much more!).
+My go-to boots for almost every trip I take are my Danner 600s (available in men's and women's sizes).
+The waterproof suede uppers will keep your feet dry in rain or snow (wet feet = cold feet), and they offer support, cushioning, and traction when you're walking around.

 The right bedding

-If you're unsure about exactly how cold it's going to be, or just don't want to take your chances with the cold, I'd suggest bringing along a wool blanket like this Pendleton Yakima Camp Blanket.
-There are two advantages here: You can wear it outside as an extra layer (it even has a clip to wear it as a cape hands-free), and you can stuff it inside your sleeping bag for extra insulation (especially over your feet if you're prone to that).
+If you're unsure about exactly how cold it's going to be, or just don't want to take your chances with the cold, I'd suggest bringing along an insulated blanket like this Rumpl puffy blanket.
+There are two advantages here: You can wear it outside as an extra layer (it even has a clip to wear it as a cape hands-free), and you can stuff it inside your sleeping bag for extra warmth (especially over your feet if you're prone to that).
 The blanket is water-resistant and comes in a water-resistant stuff sack so you can be sure to keep it dry.

 Lastly, you'll want some sort of mattress to keep your body off the cold ground.
-I usually employ an inflatable sleeping pad -- like this one from Sleepingo I bought in a pinch when I realized my other one had punctured.
-It's been great.
-For a more luxurious experience, grab a quality air mattress with a built-in pump or even a Coleman cot if you have the room.
+I usually employ an inflatable sleeping pad, like this one from Sleepingo.
+For those who really don't want an inkling that they're basically sleeping on the ground, a quality air mattress with a built-in pump, or even a Coleman cot, might be preferable.

 When you're camping in the cold, you can expect damp conditions in the morning and at night.
 The wood you pick up in the forest will likely be a little wet.
 This isn't the end of the world.
 You'll just want to be sure you have some dry wood with you to start the fire.
 These Duraflame firelogs are quick to catch, and three logs will burn for about 3 hours.
 They're designed specifically for cooking campfire foods, and they product less smoke than a regular log.
 In other words, you don't need these, but boy are they nice to have in a pinch.

 The right attitude

-The biggest pro-tip I can offer here is this: Go to a diner and get a hot meal on the ride home.
+The biggest tip I can offer here is this: plan to stop at a diner for a hot meal on the ride home.
 You'll likely be tired and dirty, but a hot meal and cup of coffee will do wonders for your mental health and mood, and it's something to look forward to even when the going gets tough outdoors.
 Plus, you can commiserate with everyone and recount the weekend in a positive way.
 And there's nothing better than that.